 - We are investors – Each student has individual needs.
 Good leaders take time to know the students and their needs.
 Connect with them outside of class.
 Encourage them with calls, emails, and Facebook messages.
 Pray for them and let them know you’re praying for them.

-Which of these characteristics do you struggle with most?
+Which of the characteristics above do you struggle with most?
 Which characteristic have you seen make a positive difference in a group?

 LOVE this Kathy!!
 Great insight for Bible teachers and those who feel led to become Bible teachers!